Post job

 Receptionists or customer service professionals are considered as the first contact point of the clients.
 They usually greet and welcome guests visiting an office or organization.
 These are employees who serve as administrative or office support.
 They take responsibility for digital communication.
 It is their job to coordinate the front desk activities such as redirecting phone calls and distributing correspondence.
 They should be equipped with skills like attention to detail, dependability, and communication skills.

-There are some key differences in responsibilities as well.
-For example, a front desk receptionist responsibilities require skills like "patients," "check-in," "reservations," and "appointment scheduling."
+There are some key differences in the responsibilities of each position.
+For example, front desk receptionist responsibilities require skills like "patients," "check-in," "reservations," and "appointment scheduling."
 Meanwhile a typical receptionist/customer service has skills in areas such as "data entry," "front desk," "scheduling appointments," and "credit card payments."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-Receptionist/customer services tend to reach similar levels of education than front desk receptionists.
+Receptionist/customer services earn the highest salaries when working in the manufacturing industry, with an average yearly salary of $30,365.
+On the other hand, front desk receptionists are paid more in the government industry with an average salary of $31,038.receptionist/customer services tend to reach similar levels of education than front desk receptionists.
 In fact, receptionist/customer services are 0.1% less likely to graduate with a Master's Degree and 0.1% less likely to have a Doctoral Degree.

 A receptionist/billing clerk is responsible for performing administrative and clerical duties as needed to maintain a smooth flow of operations for the business.
 Receptionist/billing clerks process the customers' payment transactions, manage account payables, releasing invoices, and immediately resolve account discrepancies.
 A receptionist/billing clerk must have excellent communication and analytical skills, responding to customers' inquiries and concerns, escalating high-level complaints to the billing management.
 They should also maintain records of financial documentation for reference and reconciliation as needed.

-But both careers also use different skills, according to real front desk receptionist resumes.
-While front desk receptionist responsibilities can utilize skills like "check-in," "phone calls," "reservations," and "administrative tasks," some receptionist/billing clerks use skills like "data entry," "front desk," "medicaid," and "insurance forms."
+Each career also uses different skills, according to real front desk receptionist resumes.
+While front desk receptionist responsibilities can utilize skills like "check-in," "phone calls," "reservations," and "administrative tasks," receptionist/billing clerks use skills like "data entry," "front desk," "medicaid," and "insurance forms."

 A receptionist secretary is responsible for providing the best customer service, as well as attending to the needs of existing and potential clients.
 Duties of a receptionist secretary include managing customer's inquiries and forwarding important calls to the appropriate department, performing administrative and clerical tasks, escalating high-level of client's concerns to the management, keeping the reception area clean, monitoring office supplies and request stocks as needed, and maintaining an organized record of meetings and events.
 A receptionist secretary must have strong communication and multi-tasking skills to handle workloads of daily operations.